freesewing/freesewing/markdown/dev/guides/designs/stacks/en.md

 to patterns designers who want to use it.

 Essentially, a stack is a collection of parts.
-Parts in a stack act as layers, and they will be stacked directly on top of each other.
+Parts in a stack act as layers and will be stacked directly on top of each other.

 You can stack parts from the same set, or from different sets.